Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ### Migration using [`local_default_bounds`] RFC
 [local-defaults-migration]: #local-defaults-migration

 The local_default_bounds RFC facilitates a smoother migration without requiring an edition change.
-In essence, it allows users to override default trait bounds, such as removing the `Sized` default or adding a custom trait like `MyFavouriteTrait`.
+In essence, it allows users to override default bounds on generics and associated types, such as change from `Forget` to `?Forget`.
+The process is comparable to the adoption of `const fn`, which is already accepted and loved feature, that keeps expanding and does not cause ecosystem splitting.

 We will provide an opt-in mechanism for crates to modify default bounds in function signatures.